This post was originally published in 2014. We updated it with current best practices, tools, a script and extras.

 When setting up your webinar, I recommend adding a co-organizer to the webinar to act as a host/moderator.
 More on this later.

 By default, your webinar system will give you a landing page to allow people to register for your webinar.
-However, you may want to consider integrating it with your Inbound Marketing software if you're using something like HubSpot.
-We connect our webinars to our landing pages in HubSpot so that attendees can register directly on our website via landing pages.
+We recommend taking it a step further by integrating it with your marketing automation software, if you're using something like HubSpot, Marketo or Pardot.
+We connect our webinars to a landing page in HubSpot so that attendees can register directly on our website via landing pages.
 This gives us more control over the look and feel of the registration page.

 Another advantage is that attendees get added to our database as leads automatically.
 This allows us to automate certain processes (like followups) and build timelines on our contacts.